jamietanna/sarahseewhy.github.io/_posts/2019-04-10-learning-about-conflict-transformation-1.md

 ---
 layout: post
-title: Learning about conflict transformation, pt.
-1
+title: Conflict transformation: what is conflict?
 date: 2019-04-10
 ---